daoshengmu/gecko-dev/practices/IPDL/README.md

 This sample refers from https://github.com/ChunMinChang/mozDevDoc/blob/master/Creating_a_IPDL.md

+In this article, I would talk about the IPDL examples to make unit tests and how to use IPDL on Firefox browser tab.

 #Unit test

 First of all, open your mozconfig, and append ```ac_add_options --enable-ipdl-tests``` to enable the ipdl unit tests.